acconeer/acconeer-python-exploration/docs/processing/presence_detection_sparse.rst

 Inter-frame detection basis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the typical case, the time between *sweeps* is far greater than the time between *subsweeps*.
-Typically, the sweep rate is 5 - 100 Hz while the subsweep rate is 3 - 30 kHz.
-Therefore, when looking for slow movements - presence - the subsweeps in a sweep can be regarded as being sampled at the same point in time.
-This allows us to take the mean over all subsweeps without loosing any information.
-Let the *mean subsweep* be denoted as
+In the typical case, the time between *frames* is far greater than the time between *sweeps*.
+Typically, the frame rate is 5 - 100 Hz while the sweep rate is 3 - 30 kHz.
+Therefore, when looking for slow movements - presence - the sweeps in a frame can be regarded as being sampled at the same point in time.
+This allows us to take the mean over all sweeps in a frame without loosing any information.
+Let the *mean sweep* be denoted as

 .. math::
    y(f, d) = \frac{1}{N_s} \sum_s x(f, s, d)

-We take this mean subsweep :math:`y` and depthwise run it though two `exponential smoothing`_ filters (first order IIR filters).
+We take this mean sweep :math:`y` and depthwise run it though two `exponential smoothing`_ filters (first order IIR filters).
 One slower filter with a larger `smoothing factor`_, and one faster filter with a smaller smoothing factor.
-Let :math:`\alpha_\text{fast}` and :math:`\alpha_\text{slow}` be the smoothing factors and :math:`\bar{y}_\text{fast}` and :math:`\bar{y}_\text{slow}` be the filtered subsweep means.
+Let :math:`\alpha_\text{fast}` and :math:`\alpha_\text{slow}` be the smoothing factors and :math:`\bar{y}_\text{fast}` and :math:`\bar{y}_\text{slow}` be the filtered sweep means.
 In the implementation, the smoothing factors :math:`\alpha_\text{fast}` and :math:`\alpha_\text{slow}` are set through the :attr:`~examples.processing.presence_detection_sparse.ProcessingConfiguration.fast_cutoff` and